faizdevx/AMAZON_REVIEWS_SENTIMENT_ANALYSIS/README.md

 - Use **Gradio** or **Streamlit** for interface
 - Easy-to-deploy, cloud-hosted model
 - **No backend/server required** — fully managed by Hugging Face

+## Future Plan
+- train my model to act and give answer perfectly on multilingual reviews also